-- R5380.12 A Sustainability Assurance Practitioner shall recommend or otherwise advise on a tax planning arrangement to a Sustainability Assurance Client only if the practitioner has determined that there is a credible basis in laws and regulations29 for the arrangement. - 5380.12 A1 The determination of whether there is a credible basis involves the exercise of professional judgement by the Sustainability Assurance Practitioner.
-This determination will vary from jurisdiction to jurisdiction based on the relevant laws and regulations at the time. - AUST 5380.12 A1.1 For tax planning arrangements that require advice or recommendations in respect of Australian tax laws and regulations, a credible basis means a reasonably arguable position as defined in section 284-15 of the Tax Administration Act 1953. - 5380.12 A2 If the Sustainability Assurance Practitioner determines that the tax planning arrangement does not have a credible basis in laws and regulations, paragraph R5380.12 does not preclude the practitioner from explaining to the Sustainability Assurance Client the practitioner's rationale for the determination or advising on an alternative arrangement that has a credible basis. - 5380.12 A3 Paragraph R5380.12 also does not preclude the Sustainability Assurance Practitioner from being engaged by the Sustainability Assurance Client, or otherwise assisting the client, to remediate or rectify a tax planning arrangement which lacks a credible basis.
+- R5380.12 A Sustainability Assurance Practitioner shall recommend or otherwise advise on a tax planning arrangement to a Sustainability Assurance Client only if the practitioner has determined that there is a credible basis in laws and regulations23 for the arrangement. - 5380.12 A1 The determination of whether there is a credible basis involves the exercise of professional judgement by the Sustainability Assurance Practitioner.
+This determination will vary from jurisdiction to jurisdiction based on the relevant laws and regulations at the time. - AUST 5380.12 A1.1 For tax planning arrangements that require advice or recommendations in respect of Australian tax laws and regulations, a credible basis means a reasonably arguable position as defined in section 284-15 of the Taxation Administration Act 1953. - 5380.12 A2 If the Sustainability Assurance Practitioner determines that the tax planning arrangement does not have a credible basis in laws and regulations, paragraph R5380.12 does not preclude the practitioner from explaining to the Sustainability Assurance Client the practitioner's rationale for the determination or advising on an alternative arrangement that has a credible basis.

+23 Sustainability Assurance Practitioners should consider applicable legal precedents, in addition to the laws and regulations relating to the promoter penalty regime in Division 290 of Schedule 1 to the Taxation Administration Act 1953.

+- Paragraph R5380.12 also does not preclude the Sustainability Assurance Practitioner from being engaged by the Sustainability Assurance Client, or otherwise assisting the client, to remediate or rectify a tax planning arrangement which lacks a credible basis.
 Such type of service is a related service as described in paragraphs 5380.6 A1 and A2.
-This includes, for example: - Assisting the client to restructure a tax planning arrangement to achieve a credible basis as part of a tax dispute resolution service.

-29 Sustainability Assurance Practitioners should consider applicable legal precedents, in addition to the laws and regulations relating to the promoter penalty regime in Division 290 of Schedule 1 to the Taxation Administration Act 1953.

-- Agreeing with the client appropriate changes to the tax planning arrangement to achieve a credible basis as part of representing the client in administrative or court proceedings. - 5380.12 A4 Examples of actions that a Sustainability Assurance Practitioner might take to determine that there is a credible basis in relation to a particular tax planning arrangement include: - Reviewing the relevant facts and circumstances, including the economic purpose and substance of the arrangement. - Assessing the reasonableness of any assumptions. - Reviewing the relevant tax legislation. - Reviewing legislative proceedings that discuss the intent of the relevant tax legislation. - Reviewing relevant literature such as court decisions, professional or industry journals, and tax authority rulings or guidance. - Considering whether the basis used for the proposed arrangement is an established practice that has not been challenged by the relevant tax authorities. - Considering how likely the proposed arrangement would be accepted by the relevant tax authorities if all the relevant facts and circumstances were disclosed. - Consulting with legal counsel or other Experts within or outside the Sustainability Assurance Practitioner's Firm regarding what a reasonable interpretation of the relevant laws and regulations might be. - Consulting with the relevant tax authorities, where applicable. - R5380.13 If, during the course of the engagement, the Sustainability Assurance Practitioner becomes aware of circumstances that might impact the previous determination of the credible basis, the practitioner shall re-assess the validity of that basis.
+This includes, for example: - Assisting the client to restructure a tax planning arrangement to achieve a credible basis as part of a tax dispute resolution service. - Agreeing with the client appropriate changes to the tax planning arrangement to achieve a credible basis as part of representing the client in administrative or court proceedings. - 5380.12 A4 Examples of actions that a Sustainability Assurance Practitioner might take to determine that there is a credible basis in relation to a particular tax planning arrangement include: - Reviewing the relevant facts and circumstances, including the economic purpose and substance of the arrangement. - Assessing the reasonableness of any assumptions. - Reviewing the relevant tax legislation. - Reviewing legislative proceedings that discuss the intent of the relevant tax legislation. - Reviewing relevant literature such as court decisions, professional or industry journals, and tax authority rulings or guidance. - Considering whether the basis used for the proposed arrangement is an established practice that has not been challenged by the relevant tax authorities. - Considering how likely the proposed arrangement would be accepted by the relevant tax authorities if all the relevant facts and circumstances were disclosed. - Consulting with legal counsel or other Experts within or outside the Sustainability Assurance Practitioner's Firm regarding what a reasonable interpretation of the relevant laws and regulations might be. - Consulting with the relevant tax authorities, where applicable. - R5380.13 If, during the course of the engagement, the Sustainability Assurance Practitioner becomes aware of circumstances that might impact the previous determination of the credible basis, the practitioner shall re-assess the validity of that basis.